jaubourg/wires/README.md

 1. start with an empty object
 2. override with `wires-defaults.json` if it exists
 3. if `NODE_ENV` is set to `"XXX"`, override with `wires-defaults.XXX.json` if it exists
-4. override with the configuration of the parent directory if it exists
+4. override with the configuration of the parent directory if it exists and if the `@root` directive isn't set to `true`
 5. override with `wires.json` if it exists
 6. if `NODE_ENV` is set to `"XXX"`, override with `wires.XXX.json` if it exists